bitshares/beet/README.md

 # Introduction

 Interacting with any blockchain can be cumbersome if you are not familiar with how a blockchain works (private keys and signatures) and haven't dug through the plentiful features that each blockchain offers.

-In general, every action on a blockchain requires a cryptographic signature of the required private keys of the action, and when you are using third party tools (especially closed source ones), the question about trust quickly arises ("Are they gonna steal my private keys?").
-Being closed source can be a business model, but should not hinder adoption.
-Beet aims to solve that, while additionally facilitating private key managament for the everyday user.
+In general, every action on a blockchain requires a cryptographic signature of the required private keys for the action, and when you are using third party tools (especially closed source ones), the question about trust quickly arises ("Are they gonna steal my private keys?").

+Beet aims to solve these trust concerns, whilst additionally facilitating private key managament for the everyday user.

 A general rule of thumb for the inexperienced: Never ever expose your private keys on the internet, and if that is ever needed, stay vigilant and do your due diligence.

 # Beet - Your blockchain companion

-Beet is a stand-alone key and identity manager and signing app for blockchains, originally evolved from the BitShares Blockchains and influenced by Scatter (https://get-scatter.com/).
+Beet is a locally installed stand-alone key and identity manager and signing app for blockchains, originally evolved from the BitShares Blockchains and influenced by the [Scatter wallet](https://github.com/GetScatter).

-Beet is installed locally on your computer.
-It allows separate account management while being in full control of what data to expose to third parties.
+Beet allows separate account management while being in full control of what data to expose to third parties.

 Private keys are locally stored and encrypted, protected by a wallet master password.

 All transactions suggested by third parties must be confirmed before being broadcast.

 Telegram channel: https://t.me/beetapp